 - Yoast SEO: A simple guide for SEO (search engine optimization) in your posts

 - Insert Headers and Footers: Connect tracking codes easily.
 I insert my Google analytics code here to prevent losing it when I switch themes.

 - UpdraftPlus: Back up your website to DropBox or the like.
-I routinely also download a copy to my computer and store on a harddrive.
+I routinely also download a copy to my computer and store it on a hard drive.

-- Shareaholic: Adds social share buttons for Facebook, Pinterest, etc.
+- Grow by Mediavine: Adds social share buttons for Facebook, Pinterest, etc.